linuxentourage/linuxentourage/README.md

 What could that possibly be for?
 Only secret coders know what I'm attempting to learn how to do.

-I am also interested in black hat hacking.
+I am also interested in white hat hacking.

 What I am currently achieving